hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 ## Copyright/license

-No copyright/license, you Hedera can just have this idea.
+No copyright/license, the Hedera community can just have this idea.
 Happy to take part in an open source endeavor. 🤙